brsilver2001/bricks_from_bins_to_kits/saved_models/README.md

 https://s3-us-west-2.amazonaws.com/two-squared-sigma-x-2/keras_inception_all_re-trained.h5

-Also saved in this folder at pickled label dictionaries.
-These connect the indices of the model outputs to brick name labels.
+Also saved in this folder are pickled label dictionaries.
+These connect the indices of the model outputs to brick name labels, and were each generated with their associated TensorFlow models.